arthurcrawford/deb-build/deb-tutorial.md

 One benefit of doing things this way is that there has been no need to copy any files.

-Details
+Aptly Notes
 ========

-Inspect the repo you created.
+To inspect the repo you created.

 ```
 # aptly repo list